fsfe/reuse-docs/spec/spec.md

 - License File --- a file containing the text of a license.

+- Copyright and License Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.

 - SPDX Specification --- SPDX specification, version 2.1; as available on
   <https://spdx.org/specifications>.